 Relevant social, occupational and travel history

-The exact details will vary depending on the case and to whom the referral is being made, so each referral should be considered tailored to the case with additional relevant details included.
+The exact details will vary depending on the case and to whom the referral is being made, so each referral should be tailored to the case with additional relevant details included.

 Past medical history